elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint

-- That's good: I'm asking for a torch and my son is coming.
+- Good.
+Let me have a torch; my son is coming.

 - {:.sp} The Woman Reciter.